New decisions come out of the Courts all the time, but some of these are big enough to change where the law stands.

 Runner Up#1: Oudin v.
 Le Centre Francophone de Toronto, 2016 ONCA 514

 In Oudin, the Court of Appeal upheld a decision enforcing a termination clause that did not include any references to severance pay or the continuation of benefits.
 This would usually be argued by employees that failing to reference such things renders a termination provision to be illegal and therefore invalid.
 However, the Court upheld the decision that permitted the employer to terminate the Plaintiff’s employment by providing only the minimum requirements under the Employment Standards Act.
-Unfortunately this case cannot make our list since the Court of Appeal did not meaningfully help with the lack of clarity on ‘ESA minimum’ clauses.
+Unfortunately, this case cannot make our list since the Court of Appeal did not meaningfully help with the lack of clarity on ‘ESA minimum’ clauses.

 Runner up #2: Strudwick v.
 Applied Consumer & Clinical Evaluations Inc., 2016 ONCA 520

 In Strudwick, the Court of Appeal upheld the decision that the Plaintiff was entitled to the award for damages that had been awarded by the trial Judge.
-The Court awarded an even larger amount in damages to punish the bad behavior of the Defendant, nearly doubling the original award in the amount of $246,049.92.
+The Court awarded an even larger amount in damages to punish the bad behaviour of the Defendant, nearly doubling the original award in the amount of $246,049.92.
 This case shows that Courts will not shy away from ordering a large amount of damages for bad behaviour.

-However, the case is not fair to have on the list considering that it was a default judgment initially and so the Defendant was not able to meaningfully able to advocate on it’s own behalf.
+However, the case is not fair to have on the list considering that it was a default judgment initially and so the Defendant was not able to meaningfully able to advocate on its own behalf.